-I have always prided myself in explaining scientific ideas clearly in an appropriate way to whoever is listening or reading – hence the title of this website.
+I have always prided myself in explaining scientific ideas clearly in an appropriate way to whoever is listening or reading – hence the subtitle of this website: ‘Explaining Science’.

 If you have any questions about science – perhaps you are confused by something or you are wondering how you might explain something to your child or a friend – then do contact me.
 You’ll find my e-mail address at the top right of each page of this website.

-I studied physics (a long time ago), then trained as a science and maths teacher.
-After that, I worked at London’s Science Museum in the Education Unit – and in the museum’s flagship interactive gallery, Launch Pad.
+I studied physics at Imperial College, London, then trained as a science and maths teacher.
+After that, I worked at London’s Science Museum in the Education Unit – and in the museum’s flagship interactive gallery, Launchpad.

 I left the museum in 1991 to write science and technology books and to write and perform science shows in museums, libraries and schools.
 If you would like to know more about my writing, click here.